naptha/tesseract.js/README.md

 ### Online Setup with a single Click

 You can use Gitpod(A free online VS Code like IDE) for contributing.
-With a single click it will launch a ready to code workspace with the build & start scripts already in process and within a few seconeds it will spin up the dev server so that you can start contributing straight away without wasting any time.
+With a single click it will launch a ready to code workspace with the build & start scripts already in process and within a few seconds it will spin up the dev server so that you can start contributing straight away without wasting any time.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/naptha/tesseract.js/blob/master/examples/browser/demo.html)